 Any medication they are on

-It's important to stick to their schedule once you move too.
+It's important to stick to their schedule once you move, too.
 This helps reduce some of their stress.
-Everything looks different and they have no idea what's going on, but at least they know they're getting fed at the same time everyday.
+Everything looks different, and they have no idea what's going on, but at least they know they're getting fed at the same time every day.

 Finally, if you're changing phone numbers, don't forget to update your pet's ID collar or any pet registry they may be part of.
 It's kind of a given, but when we're caught up in the massive to-do list that comes with moving, it's easy to overlook the obvious.